BenjaminGuzman/microstart/README.md

 With the following options

 - `-c/--config`: Path to configuration file.
 Default: `./microstart.json`
 - `-i/--input`: Initial input to process.
-This is just a shorthand so don't need to start the application and then enter the command
+This is just a shorthand, so you don't need to start the application and then enter the command

 ### Command line